 3. A Small/Big Box

 When you know how to build a wooden crate from pallets, this is just about the easiest and most useful table saw project anyone can make.
 All you’re required to do is measure each wall and set accurately with tools like your tape measure.
 If you make one mistake with your dimensions, you’ll have a set of unequal sides that will make the box less appealing.

-Once you've got your dimensions right, you can simply cut and join the six slabs of wood together by assembly with simple butt joints.
+Once you’ve got your box dimensions right, you can simply cut and join the six slabs of wood together by assembly with simple butt joints.
 That is the four sides, the top and the bottom.
 Once done, you can put any number of things inside, unlike a rack.
 You could also gift and share it to a friend, loved one or family member.
 Given how easy and simple its construction is, this project is perfect for high school students and other beginners to practice their craft.